How to Prioritize Content Refreshes

 Which content should I refresh first?

-Start with pages that still have relevant impressions, used to earn clicks, support a business goal, and can be improved with focused section-level edits.
+Start with pages that still have relevant impressions, used to earn clicks, support a business goal, show freshness or answer gaps, and can be improved with focused section-level edits.

 Should I refresh pages with no impressions?